devs-in-tech/.github/profile/README.md

 > Raise an issue to join the **Open Source Community** GitHub Community.

-### How can I join the Design and Code GitHub community?
+### How can I join the OpenSourceCommunity GitHub community?

 > 1. Go to the issues tab [here](https://github.com/opensourcecommunity-hub/join-the-community/issues/).
 >